 Stock dividends

-In the end, stock dividends are a wash for investors, so the USA doesn’t view them as an offer or sale of securities.
+Because stock dividends are essentially a wash in value, the USA does not treat them as an offer or sale of securities.

 Corporate actions

-You don’t need to know the specifics of any of the following, but these are the types of corporate actions that could be referenced on the exam (none of which are offers or sales):
+You don’t need the details of any of the following for the exam, but these are the types of corporate actions that could be referenced (none of which are offers or sales):

 Sign up for free to take 7 quiz questions on this topic